null

 • Continue to watch the weather.
 If temps suddenly dip, cover your plants with a large cloth—a bed sheet, drop cloth, or tarp will work—until the threat of damaging cold has passed.
 Support the covering with stakes to keep it from actually touching the plants.

 • Water and feed.
 And of course, continue watering your plant babies and providing proper nutrition to help them reach their maximum potential.
-About a month after planting, start feeding plants an all-purpose plant food such as Miracle-Gro® Performance Organics® All Purpose Plant Nutrition, which delivers an instant boost of optimal micronutrients, according to label directions.
+About a month after planting, start feeding plants an all-purpose plant food such as Miracle-Gro® Water Soluble All Purpose Plant Food, which feeds plants instantly.

-Your little seedlings have come a long way since winter—and so have you.
+Your little seedlings have come a long way—and so have you.
 Later this summer, you can enjoy the fruits of your labor (pun totally intended) and even try your hand at succession planting for more homegrown goodness.
 For now, congratulate yourself on a successful seedling transplant!

 Recommended Articles